 Premixed Carpet(PC) consists of coarse aggregates of 12.5 mm and 10 mm sizes, premixed with bitumen or tar binder.
-The premixed carpet is generally laid in compacted thickness of 20 to 25 mm.
+The premixed carpet is generally laid in compacted thicknesses of 20 to 25 mm.
 It acts as a surface course of the pavement.

-The premixed carpet is covered by a suitable seal coat such as premixed sand bitumen seal coat before opening to the traffic.
+The premixed carpet is covered by a suitable seal coat such as a premixed sand bitumen seal coat before opening to the traffic.